 Addictions and Mental Health Disparities in the Family

-Addiction is a type of mental health disorder that is not independent of mental health problems with both conditions being affected by or causing the other.
-Anxiety, depression, insomnia, concentration losses, aggression or short-temperaments, loss of interest and ability to feel joy, decreased motivations, and suicidal ideations are some of the common symptoms these individuals present.
+Addiction is a type of mental health disorder that is not independent of mental health problems, with both conditions being affected by or causing the other.
+Anxiety, depression, insomnia, concentration losses, aggression or short temper, loss of interest and ability to feel joy, decreased motivation, and suicidal ideations are some of the common symptoms these individuals present.
 These conditions make it difficult for addicts and those suffering from mental health disorders to maintain healthy relationships, care for their children, work, go to school, or function with normalcy in society.

-In families, the closely bonded ties to one another means that a problem with one family member affects all the others.
-Addicts may think that it is their problem, alone, to deal with and tend to disregard any harms they cause to themselves or others.
+In families, the closely bonded ties to one another mean that a problem with one family member affects all the others.
+Addicts may think that it is their problem to deal with alone and tend to disregard any harm they cause to themselves or others.
 This is the nature of addiction – uncontrollable use despite the negative consequences.
-Regardless of which problem comes first, the likely-hood that other adverse conditions will soon follow can be influenced by any number of protective and risk factors.
+Regardless of which problem comes first, the likelihood that other adverse conditions will soon follow can be influenced by any number of protective and risk factors.

 Risk and Protective Factors

-Beyond the risks of exposures to drugs or stress in the family, there are many risk and protective factors that can lead to or deter addiction passed down in families.
-Keeping a close eye on children, setting boundaries and rules, being a good role model and staying involved, and expressing love and affection certainly helps to enhance the protective factors, but, research shows that even under all of these conditions, a child is at risk from many external factors.
+Beyond the risks of exposure to drugs or stress in the family, many factors can lead to or deter addiction passed down in families.
+Keeping a close eye on children, setting boundaries and rules, being a good role model, staying involved, and expressing love and affection can help enhance the protective factors, but research shows that even under all of these conditions, a child is at risk from many external factors.

 Signs of aggression in early ages may be signs of an underlying emotional disturbance or may only become apparent when the child goes to school and interacts with other children of various dispositions.
-If inappropriate behaviors are not addressed early, the child is at risk of developing more negative behaviors such as social difficulties or poor academic performances.
+If inappropriate behaviors are not addressed early, the child is at risk of developing more negative behaviors, such as social difficulties or poor academic performance.

 the Take-Away